westseattle/hazards/README.md

 We learned about the concept of **abstraction** when discussing custom command blocks and reporters.
 Custom blocks allow you to combine multiple commands into a single named block of code.
 If you write your entire game in a straight line, it will get very long and complicated.
 If you find that making a simple change to your game logic involves changing the same value in many places, chances are you can **refactor** your code to reduce duplication.
 If it is hard to find a particular piece of logic when asked, chances are your program can be simplified to make it easier to read.
 Think about reading a book that has no chapters, paragraphs, or indentation: It would just be a big wall of text.
 A good program should be divided into named sections that make it easy to read and debug.

-We will create a couple of custom blocks when dealing with hazards and powerups.
-Since each of these will affect the Hero sprite.

-Pretend you have 10 different powerups and 10 different hazards.
-Some of these probably have something in common that can be encapsulated into a custom block.
-For instance, a health powerup and an enemy collision both change the Hero's health.
+Let's consider a game with 10 different hazards and 10 different powerups.
+Many of them probably share some common characteristics.
+For instance, a health powerup and an enemy attack both change the Hero's health.
+So we may want to create a custom block for managing the Hero's health.
+We may also want a custom block for changing the number of lives a player has remaining.
 Falling into a lava pit and touching a "1-up" both change the number of lives a player has remaining, even if they change it in opposite ways.

-## Hazards

- The level of harm done depends on how you design the hazard.
-You may decide that falling into a pit costs the Hero a life whereas landing on a spike subtracts 10 "health points".

-Let's create some sprites, variables, and custom blocks for dealing with hazards.

 ### Falling into a Pit

 A common stationary hazard is a pit that the Hero must jump over.
 Failing to clear the pit results in the loss of life.
 Easy enough.
 We need to keep track of the following:

-Mistake #1
-Mistake #2
-Mistake #3

 * __Lives__ - the number of lives will be a variable that stores a number.
 At the beginning of the game, we can initialize this variable with the number of starting lives in our game.
 For now, let's choose 3.
 * __Visual representaton of the pit__ - this will just be a hole in the ground.
 Simply erase a chunk of the ground so that gravity will make the player fall off the screen under certain conditions.
 If the player's X and Y positions are within the boundaries of the pit, the player won't reach the ground on the other side.